Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 I am using a combination of my tutorials and libraries to create my graphs.
 I had selected code from #Stack Overflow to assist with colouring my barcharts.

 ## Technologies Used
-Jquery to demonstrate DOM manipulation
+-Jquery to demonstrate DOM manipulation
-Bootstrap Cosmos to help with styling
+-Bootstrap Cosmos to help with styling
-D3 helps you bring data to life using HTML, SVG, and CSS    Allows User to create anything from an HTML table to a Pie chart, from graphs and bar charts to geospatial maps
+-D3 helps you bring data to life using HTML, SVG, and CSS    Allows User to create anything from an HTML table to a Pie chart, from -graphs and bar charts to geospatial maps
-Make graph technologies; Crossfilter / DC / JSon
+-Make graph technologies; Crossfilter / DC / JSon

 ### Types of Fields
 #### Differences Measurements and Dimensions
 There are two types of fields, dimensions and measures, based on the role they play in the data:
 #### Measures are quantitative fields,  meaning theyʼll always be of type number.
 #### Dimensions are fields that act as labels/names/buckets/categories.
 They could be of any type, including number.
-The following heuristics can be used to tell whether a field is a measure or a dimension before becaming second nature:
+The following  can be used to tell whether a field is a measure or a dimension before becaming second nature:
 i) Is it a number?
 If not itʼs definitely a dimension. ii) If it is: Does it represent a quantity/ can you perform some mathematical operation on it? iii) If so, itʼs a measure, if not, itʼs a dimension.
 For instance, a phone number contains numbers, but isnʼt really a quantity (adding/multiplying/dividing, etc. two phone numbers does not make mathematical sense).

 ### Presenting the Data
 D3 provides tools to generate charts out of JSON data.
 These charts could be tied to each other i.e. filtering on one chart affects the other charts at once (Iʼm sure youʼve seen this in the examples).
 The most common charts are:
 Tables - Self-explanatory, you can have as many measures and dimensions as you want in these.
 Simple bar/column charts - one dimension, one measure.
 Each bar/column represents an instance of the dimension field (e.g. a specific country), and its height/length is the magnitude of the measure (the countryʼs area).
 Scatter plots - one dimension, two measures.
 Each dot is an instance of the dimension field (e.g. specific country) and its horizontal and vertical position on the chart represent the magnitude of the first and second measure respectively.
 Donut/Pie chart - one dimension, one measure.
 Line graph - two measures (self-explanatory), or one dimension and one measure, where the dimension is represents values that are continuous in nature, for example time.

 ## Credits
 Cover page inspired by my course work in Code Institute